geohot/battlechess/README.md

 The idea isn't to modify stockfish, it's to write clever short python algorithms.
 Will add checks for running time and code shortness soon.
 And if there's cheating, I'll add a sandbox.
 If you want to use a Python library, send a pull request to modify requirements.txt and we can discuss if it's fair.

-You have at most 100ms to make your move.
+UPDATE: You have at most 100ms to make your move.
 Go over, and you forfeit the match.

+UPDATE: seccomp sandbox added, do not use fork, exec, the internet, or the filesystem.